-Aryan Khan to stay in jail till October 20 as court reserves order on his bail plea
+Aryan Khan to stay in jail as court reserves order on his bail plea till October 20

 The Narcotics Control Bureau told the court that the son of actor Shah Rukh Khan had been consuming drugs regularly for the past few years.

-Actor Shah Rukh Khan’s son, Aryan Khan, arrested in connection with a drugs case, will stay in jail till the next hearing of his bail plea on October 20 as a Mumbai court reserved its order on the application on Thursday, Live Law reported.
+Actor Shah Rukh Khan’s son, Aryan Khan, arrested in connection with a drugs case, will continue to stay in jail as a Mumbai court on Thursday reserved its order on his bail plea till the next hearing on October 20, Live Law reported.

 Aryan Khan and seven others were detained on October 3 after the Narcotics Control Bureau raided a party on a cruise ship off the coast of Mumbai and seized drugs on board.
 No drugs were found in possession of the actor’s son.